 After World War II, Black soldiers came back to North Omaha determined to experience the freedom and justice they fought for overseas.
 Because of de facto segregation, African Americans in Omaha were not served by the city’s banks.
-Before the sit-ins and marches, boycotts and rallies, a group of professional men established the first-ever Black-owned bank in Nebraska.
+From 1944 to 1965, starting before the sit-ins and marches, boycotts and rallies and ending before the riots, a group of African American professional men established the first-ever Black-owned bank in Nebraska.
 This is a history of the Carver Bank—actually called the Carver Savings and Loan Association—in North Omaha.

 In the United States right now, Black families only have about $5.04 for every $100 white families have.
 That’s directly because of centuries of racist banking systems.
 This affects North Omahan Black people a great deal.
 Banking in Omaha has been segregated since the city was established in 1854.